The Fall Armyworm Is Back: How Farmers Are Battling This Devastating Agricultural Pest

 What Is the Fall Armyworm?

 The fall armyworm is a highly destructive caterpillar species originally native to the Americas.
-Today, it has spread to Africa, Asia, and parts of Europe.
+Nowadays, this pest has expanded its reach across Africa, Asia, and several regions in Europe.
 Known for its ability to move in massive swarms, it attacks over 80 crop species—including corn, rice, and sugarcane—making it one of the most dangerous pests in modern agriculture.

 Its name stems from its marching behavior, as the larvae travel in large numbers across fields, devouring everything in their path.